PHI-Toolkit/jupyterhub-deploy-docker-localhost/README.md

 ### Changing the UI to JupyterLab

-You can easily switch to the JupyterLab:
+You can easily switch to the JupyterLab user interface:
 1. Temporarily by editing the URL, and replacing `tree` with `lab`.
 2. Permanently by switching the `.env` file entry `JUPYTER_UI=notebook` with `JUPYTER_UI=/lab` (slash is important).